DataDeveloper7865/StudentRosterApplication/README.md

 This was written for a class for Western Governor's University.
 This was one of the first programs that I had written for university.
 The following text was given as the requirements to the program.
-And, of course, the program
+And, of course, the program is contained within this repo.

 ------------------------------------------------INTRODUCTION-----------------------------------------------------------